 Loretta’s Penthouse Cover – 1983

 Each time I watched her show, I was mesmerized.
 In addition to Loretta’s flawless, ivory skin and thick wavy hair (think Dita Von Teese) the oversized tattoo on her left thigh kept my gaze.
 I remember thinking only someone really hot could get away with a tattoo that large on your thigh.
 She made it work.
-Not too many women could pull off Goddess with half their leg marked in ink.
+Not too many women could pull off Flawless with half their leg marked in ink (in 1987).

 One night in a local bar, some random guy came up to me asking if I had a large tattoo on my left thigh.
 I almost kissed him.